 a.
 Building Placement

 i.
-Townhouse buildings should be designed parallel to the street with unit entrances oriented to and directly accessed from the fronting street.
+Townhouse and rowhouse buildings should be designed parallel to the street with unit entrances oriented to and directly accessed from the fronting street.
 Both front and rear yards should be provided:

-Illustrative example of how townhouses along a street might be arranged.
+Illustrative example of rowhouses along a street.